mcollovati/vaadin-gridutil-test/README.md

 Widgetset compilation is automatically executed, bounded to its default phase (see plugin configuration in pom file).

+Custom stylesheet is imported with @Stylesheet annotation; you can also define a custom theme (extending valo for example).

 To run lauch `mvn spring-boot:run`